nui-ai/mediapipe/BUILDING.md

     source .venv/bin/activate
     ```
 2. run the below `pip` command to both build a python package providing python api to the mediapipe C++ core as a python package, and to install that package to the currently active python environment. <br>
-   + `setup.py`, which is triggered to run by the below `pip` command, runs with PEP 517 isolation,
+   + [setup.py](setup.py), which is triggered to run by the below `pip` command, runs with PEP 517 isolation,
    + it invokes bazel to build all required C++ bazel build targets before building the resulting python package.
    + it may or may not reuse the bazel cache from the previous step (need to double-check that) despite its pip build isolation.
-   + it builds all required C++ targets, plus the python bindings and cumbersome fiddles that `setup.py` does for building the mediapipe python package and installing it to the current python environment. it is able to install it to the active python venv thanks to exporting the below environment variable prior to issuing the pip command. without the export preceding the below `pip install` command, mediapipe will fail to import in the active python environment.
+   + it builds all required C++ targets, plus the python bindings and cumbersome fiddles which [setup.py](setup.py) does for building the mediapipe python package and installing it to the current python environment. it is able to install it to the active python venv thanks to exporting the below environment variable prior to issuing the pip command. without the export preceding the below `pip install` command, mediapipe will fail to import in the active python environment.
    + to reiterate: without the preceding export of the python environment variable, you are installing the built package to an arbitrary location (which may in edge cases also degrade the bazel building outside of the python use case).
    + to build and install the python package, run after activating your project's python venv:
        ```bash
-       export MEDIAPIPE_PYTHON_BIN=$(which python)
-       pip install . -v
+       MEDIAPIPE_PYTHON_BIN=$(which python) pip install . -v
        ```
-   + without `-v` stdout is swallowed unless pip fails entirely.
+   + without `-v` stdout is swallowed unless pip fails entirely, but its stdout is useful when wishing to follow what it is doing.

 3. verbose bazel analysis logs created when running under this pip command become available at `/tmp/bazel.explain`, they explain some of bazel's caching decisions.